-If you’re starting up a business, you know there is a lot to learn from people who have experience in setting up businesses.
+If you’re starting up a business, you may find there’s a lot you can learn from people who have experience in setting up businesses.
 We spoke to five business owners who bank with us and asked for their top lessons when someone starts up a business.

-Amee Springall , who founded Love Raw Treats in 2015, thought business owners would be best to take care of themselves.
-From her experience, she said “don’t give all your time and energy away to people… Save your time and energy for the people who really do want it.”
+Amee Springall , who founded Love Raw Treats in 2015, thought business owners would be best to take care of themselves and be selective about where efforts are directed.
+From her experience, she said “don’t give all your time and energy away to people…save your time and energy for the people who really do want it.”

 Ryan Meyer , Senior Regional Director APAC of General Assembly, encourages people with a business idea to “validate the idea as much as possible.
-There is always a leap of faith someone has to take if they are starting something from scratch, but now days it is possible to validate the idea as much as you can before you make that risky move into a start up.”
+There is always a leap of faith someone has to take if they are starting something from scratch, but nowadays it is possible to validate the idea as much as you can before you make that risky move into a start up.”

-Rolf Weber , Co-Founder and Managing Director of Marley Spoon in Australia, recommends new business owners “have a close knit team that shares the vision and just works relentlessly towards achieving that vision.”
-He shared it is “really important that a bunch of people have your back through the ups and downs of start up life.”
+Rolf Weber , Co-founder and Managing Director of Marley Spoon in Australia, recommends new business owners “have a close knit team that shares the vision and just works relentlessly towards achieving that vision.”
+He went on to say that it is “really important that a bunch of people have your back through the ups and downs of start-up life.”

 As you start your business, know there is a lot of support along the way from experienced business owners in your community.
 You might just find the solution to a problem by chatting to someone who has been there before.